brudalevante/fatal101-BPI-R4_Openwrt_Plus_MTK/README.md

 Images for BE14 with the eeprom issue - https://www.mediafire.com/file/y2uaypanm3lqdyq/BPI-R4_Images_with_TX_Power_patches_10.08.2025.zip

-### Will add my temp fix to correct the duplicating lanes showing under Port Status in Luci...
-Just making sure the script is robust enough before adding it to the 6.6.94.build.sh script.
+### I will add my duplicating lanes temp fix to the 6.6.94.build.sh script after a bit more testing..